-Instead the DH2, first flown in July 1915, perpetuated the DH1’s pusher engine layout in which the pilot was seated in the extreme nose.
-In the new aeroplane he was expected not only to fly the aircraft but also to manhandle his single drum-fed Lewis gun from mounting to mounting, one of which was located on each side of his cockpit.
+Instead, the DH2, first flown in July 1915, perpetuated the DH1’s pusher engine layout in which the pilot was seated in the extreme nose.
+In the new airplane he was expected not only to fly the aircraft but also to manhandle his single drum-fed Lewis gun from mounting to mounting, one of which was located on each side of his cockpit.
 In due course RFC pilots learned to use the Lewis gun as a fixed weapon, aiming the whole aircraft at its target.

 Of orthodox fabric-covered wooden construction, the little DH2 possessed an all-up weight of no more than 702 kg (l,547Ib) with a Le Rhone engine, the entire tail unit being carried on four struts attached to the wings.
 Most service aircraft were powered by the 110hp (82-kW) Gnome rotary driving a two-blade propeller.

-First RFC squadron to take its DH2s to France was No. 24 Squadron (commanded by Major Lanoe G. Hawker, VC, DSO), which arrived at St Omer with 12 aeroplanes on 7 February 1916.
-In the next three months Nos 29 and 32 Squadrons followed and these three units participated in the bloody Battle of the Somme, constantly engaging the German Fokker E III monoplanes on fairly equal terms, In due course the type also served with Nos 5, 14, 17, 41, 47 and 111 Squadrons of the Royal Flying Corps, and two aircraft flew with home defence squadrons: one, flown by Captain (later Air Marshal Sir Richard) Saundby of the Orfordness Experimental Station, attacked the German airship L 48 on 17 June 1917.
+First RFC squadron to take its DH2s to France was No. 24 Squadron (commanded by Major Lanoe G. Hawker, VC, DSO), which arrived at St Omer with 12 airplanes on 7 February 1916.
+In the next three months Nos 29 and 32 Squadrons followed and these three units participated in the bloody Battle of the Somme, constantly engaging the German Fokker E III monoplanes on fairly equal terms, In due course the type also served with Nos 5, 14, 17, 41, 47 and 111 Squadrons of the Royal Flying Corps, and two aircraft flew with home defense squadrons: one, flown by Captain (later Air Marshal Sir Richard) Saundby of the Orfordness Experimental Station, attacked the German airship L 48 on 17 June 1917.

 By early 1917 the D.H2 was outclassed in France, however, and was withdrawn for service with Nos 17 and 111 Squadrons in Palestine, and with No. 47 Squadron in Macedonia.